silvanocerza/github-gitless-sync/README.md

 This obviously comes with some limitations.
 Since `git` is not used you can't interact with your repository locally in any way, and any `git` feature like branching, merging, or rebasing, are not available at all.

 Also since this relies only on the GitHub APIs you can only sync with GitHub and no other host.

+### Can I use this with other sync plugins?

+No.

+To to work correctly this plugin uses a custom metadata file that is updated every time we sync, if you commit changes outside the plugin that file is not updated properly.

+Other plugins don't know about that file, so if you sync with others too you risk breaking everything.

 ## License